ga-wdi-boston/ruby/README.md

 ## Outline

-In order to accomplish our learning objectives, we've got quite a number of comparisons to make between Ruby and Javascript.
+In order to accomplish our learning objectives, we've got quite a number of Ruby features to cover.
 These include:

 -   Running scripts from the command line.
 -   Evaluating code interactively in a REPL.